 Edit the Spell.ini file

 After copying the files, you need to edit the spell.ini file (using Notepad) in the destination path and set the Lang value to 2057, which is the Locale ID decimal for English, United Kingdom.
 Save the file.
 The spell.ini file should now show the following contents:

 Script to automate the above steps

 Download ukspell_wlm.vbs and save to Desktop.
 Double-click the file to run it.
 The script carries out the steps listed in Method 1 quickly and you’ll see a message box when it’s complete.

 English (United Kingdom) should now be added to the list of available languages in Windows Live Mail.

-2. Use ALT+T keyboard shortcut to access the Tools menu
+- Use the Alt + T keyboard shortcut to access the Tools menu

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 - Tweet it!